Arcus92/minecraft-web-exporter/README.md

 - Install the [.NET 5 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) for Window
 - Checkout the code via `git` or download the zip archive and extract it.
-- Open a terminal, navigate to the project directory and run `dotnet publish -c Release`.
+- Open a terminal, navigate to the project directory.
+- Run `dotnet restore` to restore the NuGet dependencies.
+- Run `dotnet publish -c Release` to build the binaries.
-- You find the binaries in `MinecraftWebExporter\bin\Release\net5.0\publish`.
+- You find the binaries in `src\bin\Release\net5.0\publish`.

 ## Manual